Zappa in New York: CD release 1991

 Zappa re-issued Zappa in New York as a double CD album in 1991 with the addition of four bonus tracks ("Cruisin' for Burgers", "Punky's Whips", "I'm the Slime", "The Torture Never Stops").
 The CD reissue was remixed to feature guitar overdubs that were recorded in 1976 but not included in previous releases.
 The CD reissue contained an alternate recording of "Punky's Whips" and the full-length recording of "Titties & Beer".
 On this version, Pardo also delivers a verse of "I'm the Slime" (he did the same for Zappa's 1976 Saturday Night Live appearance).

 40th Anniversary releases 2019

-For the 40th anniversary in 2019 there were two re-issues - a three-LP set and a five-CD deluxe box.
+For the 40th anniversary in 2019 there were two re-issues: a three-LP set and a five-CD deluxe box.
 The three-LP set combines the 1978 two-LP release with a bonus LP of vault material.
 The five-CD set was packaged in an embossed tin box shaped to look like a NYC street manhole cover.
-The five-CD box claims to contain the original uncensored 1977 vinyl version with eleven songs, however it is actually an edited ten song version.
-This version also features over three hours of bonus live performances from the four nights at the Palladium, and a fifth disc of vault material (including a song left off the LP due to time constraints), plus a replica of a Palladium show ticket.
+The five-CD box claims to contain the original uncensored 1977 vinyl version with eleven songs, but it only does so if one counts the bonus material, as "Chrissy Puked Twice" contains the entirety of what became "Titties & Beer," and what is labeled the "Unused Version" of "Punky's Whips" on disc 5 is the version that was supposed to be released in 1977.
+This material forms part of more than three hours of bonus live performances from the four nights at the Palladium; also included is a replica of a Palladium show ticket.